Most affiliate marketers view Facebook as the best place to focus their efforts.

-It’s basically the same as the standard Amazon Associates program in that it pays you a commission for referrals sent through your affiliate link.
+It’s basically the same as the standard Amazon affiliate program, paying you a commission for referrals sent through your affiliate link.

 But you get a dedicated page where you can share your recommended products with your Instagram followers.

-That’s the type of offer that makes the average influencer sit up and pay attention.
+That type of offer makes the average influencer sit up and pay attention.

 Awin doesn’t give you a dedicated landing page but they do have a separate page for future influencers.